 Introduction

-Just how common it is to use strings in programming, is it common to process them.
-For instance one may want to find the number of character in a string, or slice a part of it, replace certain occurrences in it from a given substring, convert the string to uppercase characters and much more.
+Just how common it is to use strings in programming is it to process them.
+For instance one may want to find the total number of characters in a string, or slice a certain part of it, or replace certain occurrences in it from a given substring, or convert the string to uppercase characters and much more.

 JavaScript provides developers with a solid handful of string methods to aid in processing strings for different purposes.
-In this chapter we will go over some of the most useful of these and how exactly to use them.
-We'll solve common problems using the methods and test your skills by assigning you various tasks in the way.
+In this chapter we will go over some of the most useful of these methods and how exactly to use them.

 So why are we waiting here?